 Each human being is different, not only in their looks, but also in their lifestyle, feelings and expressions.
 Everyone creates a life where they feel comfortable.
 Where they are accepted for what they are.
 When Karin asked me if I could do a personal branding shoot in Paris with her team, I was thrilled and scared at the same time.
 I have never done a personal branding shoot in a country outside of Switzerland, in a city which I didn’t know very well.
 Well, from time to time one just has to say yes to new challenges.
 I did say yes and I loved it.
 Every single shooting with each person was a blast and the results blew my mind.
 I am very thankful for the opportunity to work with such a great team in a city like Paris!

 My second passion beside required is urban gardening and permaculture.
 To expand my knowledge in those fields, I’m taking some time off.
 You’ll find me in a garden instead of in front of my computer.
-That’s why my personal shoot will take place in Switzerland.
-Stay tuned to find my pictures in this post soon!
+That’s why my personal shoot will be postponed.

 Boris at Work